 Protecting Members Comes in Many Forms

-Working within different bounds, you can continue to help members.
+As technologies and expectations evolve, get comfortable working within different bounds, and continue to help members.
 By following the above steps, your institution can maximize Payment Protection production.
 In so doing, you reduce member risk, guarding them from negative financial spirals.

 Plus, your institution generates increased revenues while decreasing the likelihood of delinquency or repossession.